-Transferees & Re-joiners
+Transferees & Rejoiners

 - 5.21 Transferees and rejoiners have no right of appeal against the vetting decision.
 However, it is suggested as best practice that a review procedure is made available. - 5.22 Requests for review should be made in writing within 28 days of receiving notification of the decision not to grant clearance.
 The review should be conducted by an individual not previously involved in the case, who has a working knowledge of vetting policies.
 There is no right to a personal hearing.
 The reviewer will view the case file together with any additional information provided by the applicant within 28 days of receipt of the letter, and will communicate the review decision in writing, as soon as practicable following the decision.
-Any decision made will be final. - 5.23 All reviews must be made in line with the guidance contained within this policy.
-A documented rationale of the review decision must be maintained with the vetting file for audit trail purposes.
+Any decision made will be final.